 - Intensive short duration rotational grazing of cattle turns out to be one of the best ways of biological carbon capture using plants and roots and microbes.

 If more ranchers did rotational grazing, we could store in the ground all the carbon emissions from burning fossil fuels every year!

-Research is confirming what ranch families learned through experience – rotational grazing encourages a diversity of plant species and this helps increase the stocking rates for the land without a significant increase in costs.
+Research is confirming what ranch families learned through experience – rotational grazing helps increase the stocking rates for the land without a significant increase in costs.
 This supports profit growth for ranchers.